-Welcome to the nutritional calcium content in 5 different types of an apple, ranging from 6 to 5 mg per 100g.
-The basic amount from the general description of an apple is Apples, raw, with skin which in 100g contains 6 mg of calcium.
+Welcome to the nutritional calcium content in 5 different types of an apple, ranging from 6 mg to 5 mg per 100g.
+The basic type of an apple is Apples, raw, with skin which in 100g contains 6 mg of calcium.

 This food profile is part of our list of food and drinks under the general group Fruits and Fruit Juices.Other important and calcium related nutrients are Calories, Protein, Fat and Carbohydrate.
 For this serving in your diet, the amount of Calories is 52 kcal (3% RDA), the amount of Protein is 0.26 g, the amount of Fat is 0.17 g and the amount of Carbohydrate is 13.81 g (11% RDA).
 The nutritional content and facts for 100g, which includes Calories, Protein, Fat and Carbohydrate is shown in the bar chart below as percentages of the recommended daily allowance along with the calcium content in an apple.

 The amount of protein, fat and carbs from this food described above is measured in grams per 100g and grams in a typical serving size (in this case 1 cup, quartered or chopped or 125 g), although it is also useful to give the number of calories from protein, fat and carbohydrate which are the most important macronutrients.
 For this serving in your diet here are the macronutrient calories.
 From protein the number of calories is 1.1 (kcal).The number of calories from Fat is 1.8 (kcal).The total calories from carbohydrate is 62.1 (kcal).

 This list of 5 types of an apple, is brought to you by www.dietandfitnesstoday.com and ranges from Apples, raw, with skin through to Apples, raw, without skin, cooked, microwave where all food items are ranked by the content or amount per 100g.
 The nutritional calcium content can be scaled by the amount in grams, oz or typical serving sizes.
 Simply click on a food item or beverage from the list at the bottom of the page to give a full dietary nutritional breakdown to answer the question how much calcium in an apple.